 Parameters are extra segments of text, usually added at the end of a command, that change how the command itself is interpreted.
-These usually take the form of -h or --help, for example.
+These usually take the form of -h or - help, for example.
 In fact, --help can be added to most commands to display a short description of the command, as well as a list of any other parameters that can be used with that command.
+Those adept in CLI experience will know these parameters by another name -switches.

-Figure 5.12: Some of the most important directories in the root file system.
+Figure 6.2: Some of the most important directories in the root file system.